manish-dixit1/Rudra_Rides/.zencoder/rules/repo.md

 ## Troubleshooting Deployment
 If you encounter the "invalid runtime" error during deployment:
 1. Ensure your vercel.json uses the pattern `api/**/*.php` to catch all PHP files
-2. Add proper routes configuration to handle different file types
+2. Add `"buildCommand": "echo 'No build step'"` and `"outputDirectory": "."` to prevent build issues
+3. Set `"framework": null` to ensure Vercel doesn't try to auto-detect the framework
+4. Create a `.vercelignore` file to exclude unnecessary files
+5. Create a `.gitattributes` file to ensure proper line endings for PHP files
+6. Add a `vercel.php` file in the root directory to help identify the project as PHP
-3. Verify all PHP files start with `<?php` tag
+7. Verify all PHP files start with `<?php` tag
-4. Check that environment variables are properly configured in Vercel dashboard
+8. Check that environment variables are properly configured in Vercel dashboard

 ## Architecture
 **Frontend**: Static HTML pages with CSS styling